AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 The project coordinator begins in Workfront.
 The project is created, tasks are assigned, intructions are sent.

-Campaign manager creates WF project, uses synced project folder to send     information and supporting materials to creatives inside Frame.io
+Project coordinator creates WF project, uses synced project folder to send     information and supporting materials to creatives inside Frame.io

 Set up approval workflow from scratch or via templates